bridge-core/bridge-core.github.io/content/docs/extension-docs/contributing.md

 Properties not listed here are optional.

-If you're contributing a plugin for bridge. v2, set the `"target"` property in the plugin manifest to `"v2"` or `"both"` if the plugin is compatible with both versions.
+If you're contributing a extension for bridge. v2, set the `"target"` property in the extension manifest to `"v2"` or `"both"` if the extension is compatible with both versions.
 If this isn't specified, it will default to `"v1"`.